Archive for Financial News

 Here are the latest charts and statistics for the Commitment of Traders (COT) reports data published by the Commodities Futures Trading Commission (CFTC).

-The COT bond market speculator bets were higher this week as seven out of the eight bond markets we cover had higher positioning while only one market had lower speculator contracts.
+The COT bond market speculator bets were lower this week as eight out of the nine bond markets we cover had lower speculator contracts.

 Bonds Net Speculators Leaderboard